 BFF aims at the development of cropping systems and new varieties of sorghum and miscanthus as well as new markets: energy (heat and methane), polymer composites for the automotive industry and load bearing miscanthus concrete blocks for construction.
 One of the objectives is to define the optimal combination of raw materials / valorisation thanks to the association of specialists in plant biology, ecophysiology, genomics, material science, life cycle analysis, agronomists, breeders, farmers and process engineers.

-- Sujie YU : Experimental studies of the formation of gels and aerogels (dry gels) based on natural polymers, cellulose and these industrial derivatives (methyl cellulose, hydroxypropyl cellulose).
-Class of 2021 + CFL team
+- Sujie YU : Experimental studies of the formation of gels and aerogels (dry gels) based on natural polymers (cellulose and its derivatives such as methyl cellulose and hydroxypropyl cellulose).
+Class of 2021.
+Collaboration with the CFL team.

 - Laurianne LEGAY : 3D printing of hyaluronic acid aerogels as on-demand removable wound dressings (3D-AER-HYAL).
 Class of 2020.

 - Marion NEGRIER : From textile waste to cellulose aerogels for controlled release applications.
 Class of 2020.